Canon 5D vs Nikon D7200

 Review summary: Canon 5D vs Nikon D7200

-Reasons to prefer the Canon EOS 5D:
+Arguments in favor of the Canon EOS 5D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.